 ‘Don’t be put off by thinking that other community groups are competition – They’re usually not.
 So visit any Community Bicycle repair groups, Tools refurbishment groups, allotments groups, etc. We used this approach, and were quickly introduced to a Youth Enterprise – Supporting Apprentices (Age 18-24).
 They had an underused workshop, that we will be renting on a short-term basis until we find permanent premises.’
 Patrick Abrahams Frome Shed

 There are many instances above where our need for a space has met the need of a property manager ranging from their need for income, to save rates, to make a building more secure, to not have a high street look run-down, to be philanthropic, to achieve a community development outcome and to assist the host achieve their project goals.
 These are known routes to which will be added more examples such as a health authority backing a Shed to achieve health outcomes, or a recycling charity for re-use goals, an allotment society with spare space that want somewhere to meet on site in the winter or a rehabilitation society looking to integrate its charges.
 To find more of these its pays to get publicized!

-Following a newspaper article, Brixham MS (Men’s Shed) was offered for a nominal rent a fully –equipped workshop which the Youth Enquiry Service now found redundant.
+4. Looking for a miracle: Following a newspaper article, Brixham MS was offered for a nominal rent a fully –equipped workshop which the Youth Enquiry Service now found redundant.